nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <h3 id="calendar">Calendar</h3>
 ![calendar.png](images/calendar.png)

-This feature gives you a comprehensive summary of all the events that you have for a particular month.
+This component gives you a comprehensive summary of all the events that you have for a particular month.

-Functionality:

 <div markdown="span" class="alert alert-info">
 :information_source: **Note:**